Information for list creators

 If you cannot find a book or e-book in the WU library holdings:

 - Please create a manual entry (title, author, type, date of publication).

 - Select the section to which you would like to add the resource and click Add.

 You can then use the pop-up window to send an acquisition request to the library.

-- Please select the appropriate purchase option for your needs.
+- Please select the appropriate purchase option for your needs and enter a contact person.

 - As soon as the book has been included in the library inventory, all information on location and availability will be updated automatically in your reading list.

 If a book or an e-book is already in the WU library holdings, but a different version (print, electronic, new edition) is required:

 - Please also create your own manual entry in this case – even if the desired book is already available as a printed version.

 - Once the library staff has checked your request, you will be informed of whether it is possible to purchase an electronic version.

 Please assign tags to your resources – this is an important information for your students and for our library staff.